 This book has a purpose, is written with a clear head and firm hand, and will exert a widely extended and powerful influence.
-Repeatedly have we alluded to the magnitude of the influence Spiritualism is exerting on the churches, but never have we been able to point to a more conspicuous example.
-Not that it contains much that is new to Spiritualists, for it does not, but it grasps the whole subject and applies it in an unflinching manner to the explanation of the
+Repeatedly have we alluded to the magnitude of the influence Spiritualiam is exerting on the churches, but never have we been able to point to a more conspicuous example.
+Not that it contains much that is new to Spiritualists, for it does not, but it grasps the whole subject and applies it in an un-flinching manner to the explanation of the flinching manner to the explanation of the Bible and religion.

-Bible and religion.
 Its power is derived from the position of its author, as a light on a mountain-top is more notable than one in a valley.
-That one trained in the ways of the church, and belonging to a family of prominent theologians, should become not only a thorough Spiritualist, but use modern Spiritualism as a key by which to unlock the mysteries of the past, clearly indicates the strength of the silent influence of the Spirit-world.
+That one trained in the ways of the church, and belonging to a family of prominent theologians, abould become not only a thorough Spiritualist, but use modern Spiritualism as a key by which to unlock the mysteries of the past, clearly indicates the strength of the silent influence of the Spirit-world.
 Mr. Beecher has made himself thoroughly familiar with spiritual literature and the manifestations.
 He understands, and what is more, is in sympathy with its philosophy.